VimsRocz/IMU/docs/TRIAD_Task6_Wiki.md

 The stored Kalman filter result is loaded and aligned with the corresponding GNSS/IMU logs and the `STATE_X001.txt` reference.
 The existing Task 5 plots are recreated with the truth trajectory shown in black.
+Because NED uses a positive *Down* axis, the script flips that component so altitude appears upward on screen.

 ```text
 Task 5 fused trajectory